Badajoz massacre: Accounts

 On August 18, Le Populaire published:

 Elvas.
 August 17.
 Mass executions have been taking place all yesterday evening and all of this morning in Badajoz.
 It is estimated that the number of people executed is more than 1,500.
 Among the notable victims are a number of officers who defended the city against the entrance of the rebels: Colonel Cantero, commandant Alonso, captain Almendro, Lieutenant Vega and a number of NCOs and soldiers.
 At the same time, dozens of civilians have been shot around the bull ring.

 Also on August 18, François Mauriac published an article about the events in Badajoz in Le Figaro.

 The Portuguese journalist Mário Neves, who had witnessed the massacre at first hand, had his report to Diário de Lisboa censored by the government of António de Oliveira Salazar, who was an ally of the Spanish Nationalists.
 Neves returned to Portugal, was horrified by what he had witnessed and swore that he would never return to Badajoz.
 He finally returned there in 1982 to retrace his steps in the places in which the events had happened for a television documentary.

 Mass executions

-The method of execution used was firing squad or machine-gunning of those who had defended the city or who were suspected to sympathise with the Republic.
-They were taken by Legionarios, Moroccan Regulares, officers of the Guardia Civil or local members of the fascist Falange Party although there are accounts stating that the Moroccans did not take part in the repression after the battle.
-Afterwards, the bodies were burned at the walls of San Juan Cemetery.

-According to the testimony of survivors, the executions were carried out in groups, and the bodies were then taken by truck to the old cemetery, where the bodies were burned and then deposited in mass graves.
+Military personnel who had participated in the defense of the city or anyone else suspected to sympathise with the Republic were rounded up by Legionarios, Moroccan Regulares, officers of the Guardia Civil or local members of the fascist Falange Party and taken to the Bull Ring in groups.
+According to the testimony of survivors, the executions were carried out in groups, either by firing squad or machine-gunning, and the bodies were then taken by truck to the old San Juan Cemetery, where they were burned and then deposited in mass graves.

 One employee of the city council, interviewed by Francisco Pilo Ortiz, recalled: